thisiscapra/thisiscapra.com/source/blog/2015-01-10-rebuilding-capra.html.markdown

 The image uploading is still rather wonky and although I added the 'media:' line above this doesn't seem to work properly so we are currently hosting our images on dropbox.

-So we can now write our Middleman blog posts in Prose and they are automically saved to our Github repo, that solves one problem, but how can I make this update on our live static site?
+So we can now write our Middleman blog posts in Prose and they are automatically saved to our Github repo, that solves one problem, but how can I make this update on our live static site?
 CLI comes to the rescue.

 ###Hosting & Continuous Delivery